Turn Your Smartphone into a Spectroscope

 The template for the spectroscope body is shown here:

 The whole outer edge of the design is cut out, and folds are made as indicated by the arrows.
-The “door” to the spectroscope is where the grating has to be placed and is the octagonal shaped outline on the top right in the above image.
-Unfortunately the model I received did not have any white outline to indicate the exact position for where the grating should go.
+The “door” to the spectroscope is where the diffraction grating has to be placed.
+This is the asymetric octagonal shaped section in the top right of the picture above.
+Unfortunately, the model I received did not actually have any white outline to indicate the precise position for where the grating should go.

-Nevertheless, a square “window” must be accurately cut out of this side so that the grating is well aligned with the slit.
-In my case this had to be estimated.
-The body was cut and folded according to the simple instructions and maintained in place with PVA glue and tape.
-The position of the slit, which is well indicated in the instructions, and the grating (not so well indicated!) is shown here:
+Nevertheless, a square “window” must be accurately cut out of this octagonal side of the spectrometer so that the grating is well aligned with the slit.
+Sio in my case this had to be estimated and performed by trial and error.
+The body was cut and folded according to the simple instructions, which posed no problems, and the various sides of the body maintained in place with PVA glue and/or tape.
+The position of the slit, which is well indicated in the instructions, and the grating (not so well indicated) is shown here:

-When you have completed it, this little spectroscope looks something like the following images, showing the slit end, the grating end, and the spectroscope attached to a smartphone.
+When you have completed it, this little spectroscope should resemble something to the following images, which show the slit end, the grating end, and the finished spectroscope attached to a smartphone.

 Final Stages

 Orienting the grating film correctly is important.
 The tiny lines (also called grooves) in the grating sheet are totally invisible to the naked eye; but they must be aligned parallel to the slit.
-In order to get the orientation right, with a pair of tweezers you can hold up the film to a white light source to check which way the film disperses a rainbow spectrum.
+In order to get the orientation right, you can hold the film up to a white light source of light with a pair of tweezers to check which way the film disperses a rainbow-like spectrum.
 If the slit is in a vertical direction, then the “rainbow” should be horizontal.

-The spectroscope must then be carefully attached in position with tape, ensuring that it is located over the front camera lens of your phone.
-After some trial and error, the familiar rainbow colours of a spectrum can be seen when pointing the phone at, for example, an incandescent lamp or LED light bulb.
+The spectroscope must then be carefully attached in position to the samrtphone with some tape, ensuring that it is located over the front camera lens of your phone.
+After some trial and error, the familiar rainbow colours of a spectrum can be seen if you point the phone at, for example, an incandescent lamp or LED light bulb.
 This should confirm that the grating direction is correct.

 Testing the Spectroscope - Some Spectra

 Some examples of spectra that can be observed with this little gadget are shown below.
 They were obtained using the higher resolution 1000 line/mm grating and the 100 micron slit.
-For low-intensity light sources the wider 200 micron slit can be used to increase light through the spectroscope.
-Using the lower resolution (500 line/mm) second grating will also improve the intensity of a spectrum, but will be less detailed.
+For very weak intensity light sources the wider 200 micron slit can be used to increase light entering the spectroscope.
+Using the lower resolution (500 line/mm) second grating will also improve the intensity of a spectrum, but will then be less detailed.

-In order to achieve correct exposure and focus, it is recommended to change your phone camera’s settings manually, rather than using any auto function.
+In order to achieve correct exposure and focus, it is recommended to change your phone camera settings manually, rather than using any auto function.
 Most modern smartphones have a “Pro” menu option to manually adjust focus, camera shutter speed, ISO and white balance (WB).
-The WB setting should not be changed, since this modifies the colour temperature and changes the relative intensities of any spectral lines whereas we want to see the raw spectrum.
+The WB setting should not be changed, since this modifies the colour temperature and changes the relative intensities of any spectral lines that you might detect, and we do want to see the raw spectrum without any white balance compensation.

 Fluorescent Lamp